DEVESHDS/redis-monitor/README.md

 <img src="docs/f.jpg">
 <hr >

-<p><b>Note:</b>As this was a Backend assignement front-end part of the code has been used from from the NetEaseGame/redis-monitor repository and the backend part has been ported from python,flask to Nodejs and expressjs</p>
+<p><b>Note:</b>As this was a Backend assignement front-end part of the code has been used from from the NetEaseGame/redis-monitor repository.
+Porting of Backend to Nodejs/Express is done by me as asked in assignment</p>